Skip to main content

 Many high earners with $10K+/month spending justify both cards:

-• Amex Platinum → All flights (5x), lounge access, hotel status
+• Amex Platinum → All flights (5x), lounge access, hotel status, FHR bookings

-• Chase Sapphire Reserve → Non-flight travel and dining (3x), Hyatt transfers
+• Chase Sapphire Reserve → Hotels (4x), Chase Travel bookings (8x), Hyatt transfers

 • Amex Gold or BBP → Dining/groceries (4x) or catch-all (2x MR)